"It started with seeing a photo" - Tom Kilian

 The Death, Burial, and Resurrection of God's only begotten Son, Jesus Christ, created the passage that all mankind can unite with their creator It is only when we die to self and submits to being buried with Christ, (Romans 6:4) that we receive salvation and God's indwelling Holy Spirit.
 This burial is physical and spiritual at the same time, the physical immersion of the body led by the submitting of the human will.
 When we are immersed, we are saved from sin and enter a covenant, an agreement, as we continue to submit to God's Holy Spirit which guides us in all truth.
 Outside of this death, there is no entry or identity in Christ Jesus.

 "Alternative ways for better results in cross-cultural missions. "

-Disciple making derives from living "on mission."
+Disciple-making derives from living "on-mission."
 Acts 11 contains many "firsts."
-It records where the disciples were first called "Christian," it is the the first time in the book of acts that a prophetic event took place and the first mention of Elders.
+It records where the disciples were first called "Christian," it is the first time in the book of acts that a prophetic event took place, and the first mention of Elders.
 It also contains a convergence of near-culture disciples and disciples that were far-off who partnered with native disciples.
 All three worked in concert to bring about an environment of change and authenticity.
 We can experience many first when we employ the same methodology and a sense of equality.